 How do I swing like Tiger Woods?

-A Rotary Swing using the core and body to generate speed is an excellent way to swing more like Tiger Woods.
+A Rotary Swing using the core muscles and body to generate speed is an excellent way to swing more like Tiger Woods.
+Using an AI swing analyzer to measure your hip loading and body sequencing can dramatically accelerate the learning process.

-Perhaps no golf swing has ever been studied more than Tiger Woods' swing.
-I have personally invested atleast 1,000+ hours in the pursuit of understanding more about how he swings the club and uses his body.
+Perhaps no golf swing analysis subject has ever been studied more than Tiger Woods' swing.
+I have personally invested at least 1,000+ hours in the pursuit of understanding more about how he swings the club and uses his body.

-Without fail, the one thing that has always stuck out in my mind was the incredibly powerful unwinding of his left hip and core during the transition and downswing.
-No one appears to use this part of their body to power the downswing more than Tiger and perhaps no one else is as powerful as Tiger, pound for pound.
-If you want a study golf biomechanics, then Tiger Woods old swing before Sean Foley is a study of near perfection.
+Without fail, the one thing that has always stuck out in my mind was the incredibly powerful unwinding of his lead hip and core during the transition and downswing.
+No one appears to use this part of their body to power the downswing more than Tiger, and perhaps no one else is as powerful as Tiger, pound for pound.
+If you want to study golf biomechanics, then Tiger Woods' old swing before Sean Foley is a study of near perfection.

 Sure, there are some that can swing as fast or faster, but they may either be stronger, taller or simply not as consistent.
 Tiger's swing has mesmerized millions of people and had thousands of golfers attempt to imitate it, but none have succeeded in understanding the complexity of the motion - until now.